kevin8056/chem-e-car-2025-2026/README.md

 <img src="images/pcb_standoff_v1.png" width="380" align="right">

-Tray that lifts the control board off the chassis and holds it at the corners.
+Tray that lifts pcb off the acrylic base plate and holds it at the corners.

 | | |
 |---|---|